skarab/raspberry-sampler/README.md

 Steps :

  - pi is power off
+ - move the sdcard into your laptop and mount it :

+ mount /dev/sdc3 /mnt/usb

+ - remove the read-only protection:

+ vi /mnt/usb/etc/fstab

+ remove the ",ro" flag on the root filesystem

+ - put the sdcard into the pi
  - plug a network cable from pi to your box
  - connect alim, it powers on
  - grab its IP (should be 192.168.1.45), either by connecting to hdmi tv or your box